sderosiaux/golb/pages/2016-09-07-why-it-s-important-to-log-using-slf4j/20160907-why-it-s-important-to-log-using-slf4j.md

 FINER: RETURN
 ```

-You'll notice we have the INFO and SEVERE twice but not the FINER: there is already a default console handler logging all INFO.
+Notice we have the INFO and SEVERE twice but not the FINER: there is already a default console handler logging all INFO.

 It's configurable through a properties file often named `logging.properties`.

-On OSX, you can find the JVM global JUL configuration here:
+On OSX, we can find the JVM global JUL configuration here:
 ```
 /Library/Java/JavaVirtualMachines/jdk1.8.0_91.jdk/Contents/Home/jre/lib/logging.properties
 ```

-You can use a file of yours by specifying its path in the system properties when you start your program:
+We can use any file by specifying its path in the system properties when we start our program:
 ```
 -Djava.util.logging.config.file=src/main/resources/logging.properties
 ```